shinra-corp/MerkleTreeMultiProofs/README.md

-## General idea of the reconstruction is split in three steps.
+## General idea of the reconstruction can be splited in three steps.

 The user call the function giving a input array that follow a predefined rule: